Table of Contents

 What is the upstream supply chain?

-The upstream supply chain refers to the flow of inventory in the pre-production stage, mostly in relation to the organization’s suppliers.
+The upstream supply chain refers to the flow of inventory in the pre-production stage, mostly in relation to the organisation’s suppliers.
 It involves all the activities related to the sourcing and transportation of raw materials needed in the manufacturing process.

 Meanwhile, the downstream supply chain involves activities post the manufacturing process, which would mean getting the finished goods to the end consumer.